-Maulaat laavaisas Drivete herring for your or for pole whom the price is not in the own Market housing Private housing for rent or for sale, where the price is set in the open market.
+Market housing Private housing for rent or for sale, where the price is set in the open market.
 Material consideration A material consideration is a matter that should be taken into account in deciding a planning application or on an appeal against a planning decision.
 Material considerations can include (but are not limited to): Overlooking/loss of privacy; loss of light or overshadowing; parking; highway safety; traffic; noise; effect on listed building and conservation area; layout and density of building; design, appearance and materials; Government policy; disabled persons' access; proposals in the Development Plan; previous planning decisions (including appeal decisions); nature conservation.
 However, issues such as loss of view, or negative effect on the value of properties are not material considerations.
 Modern Methods of Construction (MMCs) Modern methods of construction (MMC) is a term used to describe a number of construction methods which differ from 'traditional' construction.
-Other terms that are commonly used include off-site construction, factory-built, industrialised or system building and prefabrication.
+Other terms that are commonly used include off-site construction, factory- built, industrialised or system building and pre-fabrication.
 Nationally Described Space Standards These are minimum space standards set out by national government, including room size, ceiling heights and storage areas.
 They can be included within Local Plan policy and would apply to all residential development within that area.
 National Planning Policy Framework (NPPF) The National Planning Policy Framework sets out the Government's planning policies for England and how these are expected to be applied.
 National Planning Practice Guidance (NPPG) The National Planning Policy Guidance provides additional guidance to Local Planning Authorities to ensure the effective implementation of the planning policy set out in the National Planning Policy Framework.
-National policy This refers to the National Planning Policy Framework and accompanying Planning Natural infrastructure (NI) Practice Guidance.
-Neighbourhood plans A network of multi-functional green space and watercourses/ waterbodies, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.
-Off-highway parking A plan prepared by a parish council or neighbourhood forum for a designated neighbourhood area.
-On-highway parking See Design Guide/email to David
+National policy This refers to the National Planning Policy Framework and accompanying Planning.
+Natural infrastructure (NI) A network of multi-functional green space and watercourses/ waterbodies, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.
+Neighbourhood plans A plan prepared by a parish council or neighbourhood forum for a designated neighbourhood area.
+Off-highway parking Vehicle or cycle parking that is provided outside of the property's individual plot or title boundary.
+This will include parking squares, communal parking blocks or courtyards, and on street parking.
+On-highway parking Vehicle or cycle parking for a house that is within its individual plot or title boundary.
+This will include garages, driveways, carports and dedicated parking for apartments.
+For non-residential buildings it is parking provided within the plot or title boundary.